dms-vep/Nipah_Malaysia_RBP_DMS/docs/pipeline_information.md

 <a href="notebooks/build_codon_variants.html" target="_self">Build codon variants notebook</a>

-Builds the codon-variant table from PacBio consensus sequences that links barcodes and mutations.
+Builds the codon-variant table from PacBio consensus sequences that links barcodes and RBP mutations.

 [Link to codon-variant table .csv file](https://github.com/dms-vep/Nipah_Malaysia_RBP_DMS/blob/master/results/variants/codon_variants.csv){target="_self"}

 ## Illumina Variant Counts
-Once the barcodes are linked to mutations in the codon-variant table, all sequencing data is generated with Illumina to obtain the relative frequencies of barcodes in each selection experiment.
+Once the barcodes are linked to mutations in the codon-variant table, all sequencing data is generated with Illumina on a small sequence fragment to obtain the relative frequencies of barcodes in each selection experiment.

 <a href="notebooks/analyze_variant_counts.html" target="_self">Analysis of variant counts notebook</a>